algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 ### Propopsed Solution

-The proposed solution is to recreate the classic Pac-Man game in assembly x86 to run on the DOSBox emulator.
-The primary components include the assembly codebase, interaction with the DOSBox environment, and emulation of the original Pac-Man gameplay.
+The proposed solution is to recreate the classic Pac-Man® game in assembly x86 to run on the DOSBox emulator.
+The primary components include the assembly codebase, interaction with the DOSBox environment, and emulation of the original Pac-Man® gameplay.

 #### External Components and Interactions

 **Assembly Codebase:**

-- **Interaction:** the assembly code constitutes the core of the solution, defining Pac-Man's behavior, ghost movements, and game mechanics
+- **Interaction:** the assembly code constitutes the core of the solution, defining Pac-Man®'s behavior, ghost movements, and game mechanics
 - **Alteration:** the assembly code alters the game state based on user input, events, and interactions

 **DOSBox Emulator:**

 - **Interaction:** the game will interact with the DOSBox emulator to execute assembly code within a simulated MS-DOS environment
-- **Alteration:** DOSBox provides a platform for executing assembly code and emulating the original Pac-Man environment
+- **Alteration:** DOSBox provides a platform for executing assembly code and emulating the original Pac-Man® environment

 <!-- Add scheme -->